 Shared community standards remind us that we each have personal responsibility for actions that may affect our own health and the health of our friends, colleagues, and the broader campus community.
-Our collective acceptance of this shared responsibility will be the most effective strategy we will have at our disposal in the challenging months ahead.
 We know that Catamounts Care and we have developed the following set of standards to encourage everyone to put the well-being of themselves and others top of mind.

 These standards will apply to ALL members of our campus community, including students, faculty, staff, and visitors.
 Everyone must participate for our campus community to stay healthy.